nuejs/www/docs/reference/seo-and-metadata.md

   Value for [theme color](//developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name/theme-color) meta property.
 This is a color suggestion for user agents to customize the display of the page.

   ### title
   The value of the `<title>` tag — the most important meta tag for SEO.
+By default this is the value of the Markdown `# Level one title` if not explicitly defined.

+  ### title_template
+  Allows formatting the value of the `<title>` tag in the way you like.
+A value such as `'%s | Acme Inc.'` prints "My page | Acme Inc" where the `%s` token with the page title.

   ### viewport
   The [viewport](//developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag) value.
 The default is: "width=device-width,initial-scale=1"